edaa-org/pyEDAA.ProjectModel/README.md

 5. A `VHDLLibrary` represents a group of `VHDLSourceFile`s being compiled into the same VHDL library.

 ![img.png](doc/datamodel.png)

+## Features

+* Construct a project model:
+  * top-down (project &rarr; design &rarr; fileset &rarr; file) or
+  * bottom-up (file &rarr; fileset &rarr; design &rarr; project) or
+  * parsing a project file.
+* Designs, filesets and files can use absolute or relative paths.
+  * `ResolvedPath` returns the resolved absolute path to an object.
+* Projects, designs, filesets and files can be validated (e.g. if the path exists).
+* Projects, designs, filesets and files can hav user-defined attributes.
+  * User-defined attributes are resolved bottom-up.

 ## Project File Readers